 by Mike Ratliff

-Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.
-(Ephesians 5:25-27 ESV)
+25 Husbands, love your wives, just as Christ also loved the church and gave Himself up for her, 26 so that He might sanctify her, having cleansed her by the washing of water with the word, 27 that He might present to Himself the church in all her glory, having no spot or wrinkle or any such thing; but that she would be holy and blameless.
+Ephesians 5:25-27 (NASB)

-“I am the true vine, and my Father is the vinedresser.
-Every branch in me that does not bear fruit he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit.
-Already you are clean because of the word that I have spoken to you.”
-(John 15:1-3 ESV)
+1 “I am the true vine, and My Father is the vinedresser.
+2 Every branch in Me that does not bear fruit, He takes away; and every branch that bears fruit, He prunes it so that it may bear more fruit.
+3 You are already clean because of the word which I have spoken to you.
+John 15:1-3 (NASB)

 What about the branches which bear no fruit?
 The vinedresser cuts them away.
 These branches are the dead wood.
 These represent apostate Christians.
 These became part of the visible Church, but never really believed.
 What cleanses those who do believe?
 In v3 we see that it is the Word of God spoken to them by Christ.